yuki-kimoto/gitprep/README.md

 ## Copyright & license

-Copyright 2013-2013 Yuki Kimoto all rights reserved.
+Copyright 2012-2013 Yuki Kimoto.
+All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.